slouc/setting-up-spark/README.md

 You can now simply import the created project as existing project into Eclipse workspace.

 ####IntelliJ####
 If you're using IntelliJ then all you need to do is to import the project.
-Select File -> New -> Project from existing sources and import it as SBT project.
+Select `File -> New -> Project from existing sources` and import it as SBT project.

 Note: You will need Scala 2.10 for these dependencies to work.
-At the time of writing this, Scala 2.11 was still not supported.
+At the time of writing this, Scala 2.11 was still not supported by Spark.

-##Running without cluster##
+##Just run the code##

 Spark is meant to be run on clusters.
-But just to get you going, you can simply run it on your local machine with some ad-hoc configuration.
+But to get you going, you can simply run it on your local machine with some ad-hoc configuration.
 Make sure to change spark master address to "local" in `Main.scala`:

     val conf = new SparkConf().setAppName("sparkintro").setMaster("local")
     val sc = new SparkContext(conf)